Furan: Reactivity

 Because of its partial aromatic character, furan's behavior is intermediate between that of an enol ether and an aromatic ring.
 It is dissimilar vs ethers such as tetrahydrofuran.

+Furan slowly oxidizes in air to give succinaldehyde.

 Like enol ethers, 2,5-disubstituted furans are susceptible to hydrolysis to reversibly give 1,4-diketones.

 Furan serves as a diene in Diels–Alder reactions with electron-deficient dienophiles such as ethyl (E)-3-nitroacrylate.
 The reaction product is a mixture of isomers with preference for the endo isomer:

 Diels-Alder reaction of furan with arynes provides corresponding derivatives of dihydronaphthalenes, which are useful intermediates in synthesis of other polycyclic aromatic compounds.